Say Cheese and smile, your life and selfie both will be perfect.

 Just with the sweet memories of Gulabjamun, Rasgulla, Sandesh, Paneer malai tikka, Matar paneer, Palak paneer, and all popular dishes; most of us tend to reminisce those blissful moments of taste with our loved ones.

-7 Best Health Benefits of Paneer
+7 Best Health Benefits of Paneer For You

 Paneer is an excellent source of casein protein and one of the best food for muscles.
 Casein increases your muscle-building capacity with its unique slow absorption property.
 The prolonged absorption of amino acids also improves the repair and maintenance of your muscles.
 Having a portion of amazing Paneer after your intense resistance training is also beneficial for your fitness goals.